syntax-tree/hast-util-to-estree/readme.md

 ## API

-This package exports the identifier `toEstree`.
+This package exports the identifiers `defaultHandlers` and `toEstree`.
 There is no default export.

 ### `toEstree(tree, options?)`